-Childhood overweight and obesity are recognized as major medical and public health problems associated with serious medical complications over the life course, including conditions such as hypertension, type 2 diabetes, and metabolic syndrome (Speiser, et al., 2005).
-Early screening and identification of weight status in children are critical to prevent and treat childhood overweight and obesity and the attendant risk factors of excess weight.
-Primary care providers measure weight and height at yearly visits throughout childhood and calculate BMI by dividing weight by height squared.
-Overweight is defined as a BMI score from the 85th to 94th percentile on sex-specific age-for-growth charts; obesity is defined as a BMI ≥95th percentile (Barlow, 2007).
-Childhood obesity is the leading cause of pediatric hypertension.
-While disabling cardiovascular disease is unlikely to develop during childhood, markers of target organ damage (that is, damage to the major organs fed by the circulatory system, such as the kidneys) can be detected in young children.
-This underscores the urgency of diagnosing and addressing hypertension promptly (Falkner, 2010).
-Guidelines call for measuring blood pressure in children yearly; systolic or diastolic readings ≥95th percentile for age, height, and sex are considered abnormal and indicative of hypertension (National Heart, Lung, and Blood Institute [NHLBI], 2011).
+Childhood overweight and obesity are recognized as major medical and public health problems associated with serious medical complications over the life course, including conditions such as type 2 diabetes, metabolic syndrome, and hypertension (Speiser, et al., 2005).
+As a result, early screening and identification of weight status in children is critical for both prevention and treatment of childhood overweight and obesity.
+Primary care providers measure weight and height at yearly visits throughout childhood, and using these measures, they can calculate BMI.
+Based on the sex- and age-specific growth charts for children developed by the Centers for Disease Control and Prevention (CDC), overweight is defined as a BMI percentile from the 85th to 94th percentile on sex-specific age-for-growth charts, and obesity is defined as a BMI percentile ≥95th percentile (Barlow, 2007).